deenuy/SCS-Personalized-Stocks-Discovery-Fullstack/README.md

 Hosted Url: https://deenuy.github.io/SCS_Stock_Commodity_News/

-## This repo contains:
-* README.md
-* Index.html
-* CSS/style.css for custom styling
-* scripts/ajax-api.js for implementaiton logic
-* scripts/stocks-chart.js for financial stock chart
-* assets/img for the images used in webpage

 ## Usage:
 On the main search bar, the user can type in the company name they want to learn about and hit the Search button.